toshittandon/essencepura/APPWRITE_SETUP.md

 # Appwrite Integration Setup Guide

-This guide will help you set up Appwrite for user authentication and product management in your Terra Botanica e-commerce application.
+This guide will help you set up Appwrite for user authentication and product management in your Essence Pura e-commerce application.

 ## 🚀 Quick Start